K5OHY/RBN_Map/README.md

    - Enter a callsign and grid square (optional).
    - Select the data source (paste RBN data manually or download by date).
    - Optionally, choose to show all reverse beacons.
+   - Select the band to filter the data (or choose 'All' for no filter).
    - Click "Generate Map" to visualize the signal map.
    - Download the generated map using the provided download button.